oVirt/ovirt-site/source/guest-agent/guest-agent.html.md

 ## More project information

-Our git repository will be published soon probably on [Fedora Hosted](http://git.fedorahosted.org/git/?p=vdsm.git).
+Our git repository will be published soon probably on Fedora Hosted.
 Since the entire communication to the virtualization management system is through Vdsm, we'll use the Vdsm's mailing lists for all communications: [vdsm-patches](https://fedorahosted.org/mailman/listinfo/vdsm-patches) for submitting new patches, and [vdsm-devel](https://fedorahosted.org/mailman/listinfo/vdsm-devel) for general discussions on where Ovirt-guest-agent development should go.
-On the latter one, users and potential users should feel comfortable to seek help, ask questions, and get answers about Ovirt-guest-agent.
+On the latter one, users and potential developers should feel comfortable to seek help, ask questions, and get answers about Ovirt-guest-agent.

 ## Requirements